A Discovery of Witches (2018–…): Season 1, Episode 2 - Episode #1.2 - full transcript

 he's not to be disturbed.

-I think he's gonna want to hear
+I think he's going to want to hear

 what I have to say.